Ever walked into a meeting and felt the room freeze the second someone asked, “What’s on your mind?”

 - Timely – It’s asked right at the start, when attention is freshest.

 In practice, the phrase can vary: “What’s the biggest thing you’re wrestling with today?” or “What’s one thing you’d love to get out of this session?”
-The key is that it creates a space for people to occupy mentally before the structured part of the meeting begins Easy to understand, harder to ignore..
+The key is that it creates a space for people to occupy mentally before the structured part of the meeting begins It's one of those things that adds up.
+Practical, not theoretical..

 Why It Matters / Why People Care